Boulder's Zero Waste Plan

 In addition to City Council and community feedback, the plan was based on the findings of a program evaluation study, which assessed existing trash tax expenditures and recommended future zero waste investments based on cost-effectiveness and environmental benefits.
 The plan was last updated in July 2015.

 Boulder’s zero waste action plan is part of the Zero Waste Strategic Plan and outlines specific steps our community plans to take in the coming years to advance our goal of reusing, recycling and composting 85 percent of our waste.

-In the next one to years, Boulder aims to:
+In the next one to three years, Boulder aims to:

 Expand recycling and composting opportunities to all residents, businesses, employees and visitors.

-Connect community members with uniques zero waste servides to help people reuse and recycle more.
+Connect community members with unique zero waste services to help people reuse and recycle more.

 Upgrade the Boulder County Recycling Center to allow more materials to be recycled.